-"Sure," Ms. Schaffner said, and the train began to chug along, joining other animated and powered-up parts of the sculpture, like an electric massage chair, a vintage video game playing on a television set and lamps fashioned from plastic construction buckets.
+"Sure," Ms. Schaffner said, and the "Sure," Ms. Schaftner said, and the train began to chug along, joining other animated and powered-up parts of the sculpture, like an electric massage chair, a vintage video game playing on a television set and lamps fashioned from plastic construction buckets.

-Toward the end of his life, Rhoades pursued an exhausting pace; he was overweight and pictures showing him wearing a favorite white suit, shirtless, evoked late Elvis in a way he clearly intended.
-"With my work," he explained in one interview, "it needs to be bigger than me to control me."
+Toward the end of his life, Rhoades pursued an exhausting pace; he was overweight and pictures showing him wearing a favorite white suit, shirtless. evoked late Elvis in a way he clearly intended.
+"With my work," he explained in one interview, "it needs to be bigger

-He admitted that the pieces - which used sexuality, vulgarity and excess as subjects and basic building blocks - asked a lot of viewers, requiring a commitment of time, attention and open-mindedness few would probably ever give.
+He admitted that the pieces - which used sexuality, vulgarity and excess as subjects and basic building blocks asked a lot of viewers, requiring a commitment of time, attention and open-mindedness few would probably ever solo exhibition in 1993, the same year Rhoades graduated from the masters of fine arts program at the University of California, Los Angeles, said he be-lieved his work was less known than it should be in the United States in part because institutions did not quite know what to do with him.

 "They're not for everybody, for sure," Rhoades said.
 "I think people should be overwhelmed.
 I think it should shut you down; it should make you give up something.
-I think you should come to a work of art and be able to offer it something and be able to stand there with it and just say 'Yeah, I'm prostrating myself, I'm giving in to you.' "
+I think you should come to a work of art and be able to offer it something and be able to stand there with it and just say 'Yeah, I'm prostrating myself, I'm giving in to wnat to do with him.